one-touch-provisioning/otp-gitops/README.md

     *Note:* We use a custom openshift-gitops-repo-server image to enable the use of Plugins within OpenShift Gitops.
 This is required to allow RHACM to utilise the Policy Generator plugin.
 The Dockerfile can be found here: [https://github.com/one-touch-provisioning/otp-custom-argocd-repo-server](https://github.com/one-touch-provisioning/otp-custom-argocd-repo-server).

-3. If using IBM Cloud ROKS as a Hub Cluster, configure TLS.
+3. If using IBM Cloud ROKS as a Hub Cluster, you will need to configure TLS.

     ```bash
     scripts/patch-argocd-tls.sh